happyrabbit/CE_JSM2017/README.md

 Please make sure that the current version of R is installed.
 If not, update from here: [https://cran.r-project.org/](https://cran.r-project.org/)

-We will use RStudio in the course.
-You might want to use it, too: [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)
+We will use RStudio in the course: [https://www.rstudio.com/products/rstudio/download/](https://www.rstudio.com/products/rstudio/download/)

 We are going to need a couple of packages from CRAN: You can install them all by executing the following code chunk:

 ```r
 p_needed <- c("plyr", "dplyr", "caret","e1071","gridExtra","lattice","imputeMissings",